Xyleninae

 (NCBI-index: 987956)

-The Rustic (Hoplodrina blanda) is difficult to distinguish from some other relatives, in particular the Uncertain (Hoplodrina octogenaria).
+The Rustic (Hoplodrina blanda) is difficult to distinguish from some other relatives, particularly the Uncertain (Hoplodrina octogenaria).
 The post-median wavy transverse line in the Rustic consists more or less of black dots instead of a continuous line.
-The owl marks are larger than the Uncertain and are white-rimmed.
-The flight period is in one generation from June to September and a wingspan of 31-35mm.
+The owl marks are more significant than the Uncertain and are white-rimmed.
+The flight period is one generation, from June to September, and the wingspan is 31-35mm.
 Host plant: Variety of low plants.
 Dutch name: Egale stofuil.
 Frisian name: Gewoan stofûltsje.

 Flying period: